 4.10.3 Service Dogs in Training - Experienced trainers of service animals may be accompanied on school property by a dog that is in training to become a service animal.
 The dog must be at least six months of age.
 Trainers must wear a jacket identifying the organization to which they belong.
 Persons conducting continuing training of a service animal may be accompanied by a service animal while on school property for the purpose of school business.
-Persons who are part of a three- unit service dog team may be accompanied by a service dog team may be accompanied by a service dog team consists of a trained that person is conducting continuing training of a service dog.
+Persons who are part of a three- unit service dog team may be accompanied by a service dog while on school property provided that person is conducting continuing training of a service dog.
 A three-unit service dog team consists of a trained service dog, a disabled person, and a person who is an adult and who has been trained to handle the service dog.
 The dogs may accompany these persons while on school property for school purposes.